 Perhaps no player is truly irreplaceable, but the explosive exit of Roy Keane in November 2005 left a huge hole in the Red Devils’ side.

-Michael Carrick, on first glance, seemed a strange replacement for the Irishman but Ferguson often saw things mere mortals didn’t.
+Michael Carrick, at first glance, seemed a strange replacement for the Irishman but Ferguson often saw things mere mortals didn’t.

 His profile was completely different.
 If Keane could be chaotic and combative, then Carrick was calm and composed.
 He was an understated presence in the side, a juxtaposition to the unmissable ferocity of his midfield predecessor.